 Phase 2.
 Add/remove topographical or geographical details

-Otherwise you can add or remove topographical or geographical details to the map.
+Alternatively you can add topographical or geographical details to the map.
 Each map type has specific types of details that can be presented.
-Details of the same type are considered as a layer.
+Details of the same type are grouped in layers.
 Layers are activated or deactivated by checking or unchecking the respective box.
+Some detail types, such as cities or streets, are marked with numbers.
+Their actual positions on the resulting map are cross referenced in an index file in the selected units of measurement (centimetre or inch ).
 You may want to keep an eye open for the number of layers you have activated in order to maintain the tactile usability of the map.
 It might be better to produce multiple versions of the same area.

-As an example, for a continent you can add/remove country contours, country capitals, reference numbers for a printed index.
-In this case, activating all three layers will result in a tactile mass, even more so when the map is produced on a paper with the size of A4 or Letter.
+As an example, for a continent you can add/remove country contours, country capitals and reference numbers for a printed index.
+In this case, activating all three layers will result in a tactile mess.
+Even more so when the map is produced on a relatively small sheet of paper, A4 or Letter size.

 Phase 3.
 Download and produce the map

 Click “Download Tactile Map” to download the map as an SVG file.
 The name of the file and related index both reflect your search area.

 For sketching on the MDA: Upload the SVG file to the MDA’s upload folder, and click the newly uploaded map to start sketching.
 Alternatively, upload the SVG file to the auto-sketch folder and the MDA will start sketching immediately.
 If you’re using TactileView to produce the tactile map, open the SVG file with TactileView.